RyanSchraeder/SpotiPy/README.md

 # SpotiPy
-Machine Learning experimentation with Spotify's API using Kaggle Spotify dataset
+Machine Learning experimentation in Python with Spotify's API Utilized data from a 2017 Kaggle competition dataset